Sebagabones/CITS3007Project/Phase1/Report/report1.md

 GitHub also provides GitHub Actions, which one of our group members has experience with, which will be discussed later on in this report in [Part 3.2](#additional-tooling).
 We considered mirroring our repository to one of our members home-server, which has a simple Git based VCS server, however we decided against this, as we feel confident that if GitHub goes down, we will have much bigger problems than this project.

-However, if GitHub *does* go down, but the project is still our biggest concern, we will still have local copies on each of our devices, so providing that every group member does not suffer the loss of their devices, *and* GitHub also goes down *all at the same time*, we will then migrate the repository to the aforementioned group members Git server (in which case, we will be using [Soft Serve](https://charm.sh/blog/self-hosted-soft-serve/) as our main VCS server)
+However, if GitHub *does* go down, but the project is still our biggest concern, we will still have local copies on each of our devices, so providing that every group member does not suffer the loss of their devices, *and* GitHub also goes down *all at the same time*, we will then migrate the repository to the aforementioned group member's Git server (in which case, we will be using [Soft Serve](https://charm.sh/blog/self-hosted-soft-serve/) as our main VCS server)

 ## 2.2 Merging Strategies